 In 2018, I moved to Melbourne to challenge myself socially and professionally.
 At the beginning of that year I started Montessori Sports in Australia.
-Montessori Sports helps to implement more sports into Montessori environments.
-We develop integrated curricula, run courses and workshops, provide holiday programs, and sports sessions.
-We do this online and offline.
+Montessori Sports helps to implement more sports and movement into Montessori environments.
+We develop integrated curricula, run courses and workshops.
+We do this online and on location.

 Besides running Montessori Sports in Australia, I played at the highest semi-professional level.
 Additionally, I have coached and mentored many boys and girls.
 Most of them already played for a professional academy, some were close to that, and others just wanted to become the best version of themselves.

 I am known as a very ambitious, sportive, positive, and social man.
 If I were to describe myself in two words, I would choose energetic and disciplined.

 Since January 2021 I am based in Amsterdam again.
 We continue to grow with Montessori Sports and I have joined FC Volendam to contribute to the vision, mission and goals.